 How do I apply?

-Complete the application by the new extended deadline of November 26, 2018.
+Complete the participant application by November 18, 2019.
 You will be notified of the outcome of your application by the end of the month.

 I have more questions!